edgexfoundry/edgex-docs/docs_src/design/adr/security/0026-authentication.md

 ## Context

-The AS-IS Architecture figure below depicts the current state of microservice communication security as of the EdgeX Jakarta release, when security is enabled:
+The AS-IS Architecture figure below depicts the current state of microservice communication security as of the EdgeX Levski release, when security is enabled:

 ![AS-IS Architecture](0026-as-is.jpg)